codepoduk/blog/README.md

 For the timebeing, Jekyll and github pages lets us publish blog posts quickly and provides an archive of content which can be migrated when appropriate.

+In character, this should be a blog in the literal sense of web-log.
+It's more like internal tool than a public-facing channel (though of course it will be publicly accessible and should reflect that).

+More substantive material from or about code pod (tutorials, essays, promotion) is probably better suited to the code pod [Medium publication](https://medium.com/code-pod).
 # Jekyll

 ...is a well-known method for publishing static websites, especially blogs.
 It has a lot of flexibility and there's no need to recap those features here.
 Check out the [Jekyll site](https://jekyllrb.com/) for more information.